OTaKuHP/GD-Utils/README.md

 4️⃣ [Some Patience](https://google.com)

 ### Deployment
-🔷 Here I Don't Provide any Deploy button to heroku , We Use Github Actions to Deploy container to Heroku.
+🔷 Here I Don't Provide any Deploy button to heroku, We Use Github Actions to Deploy container to Heroku

 🔷 Follow below Steps to deploy

 #### It's as simple as